 - If students are approved to receive temporary accommodations, then they will receive a written Faculty Contact Sheet (FCS) from SAS.

 - Students share their FCS with their instructors and discuss how the approved accommodations will be implemented, these details typically include considerations for class absences, late assignments, or missed exams.

 Steps to take when prevented from class attendance and communication with instructors:

-- The Dean of Student Success can send Emergency notifications out to professors if the student is physically unable to communicate electronically or verbally.
+- The Office of Student Health and Well-being may issue an Emergency Notification to a student’s instructors if the student is physically unable to communicate electronically or verbally.
 The student designates an emergency contact person to inform the DSS of the need to send out and emergency notification.

 Marymount University Short-Term Emergency Notification

-A student who experiences an illness, medical emergency, death in the family, or family emergency that causes absence from classes for a short period of time (e.g. several days and up to a week) should contact the Office of Student Affairs, which may issue an Emergency Notification to the student’s instructors.
-This notice does not excuse students from class work, but only makes the student’s instructors aware of the situation.
+A student who experiences an illness, medical emergency, death in the family, or family emergency that causes absence from classes for a short period of time (e.g., several days and up to two weeks) should contact the Office of Student Health and Well-being at firstname.lastname@example.org, which may issue an Emergency Notification to the student’s instructors.
+This notice does not excuse students from classwork; it only makes the student’s instructors aware of the situation.
 The student is expected to make arrangements for missed assignments directly with the instructor and follow the course attendance policy.

-If a student’s condition is serious enough to prevent the student from completing the semester, the student should follow the process for requesting a medical leave.
-The Office of Student Affairs and the student’s associate dean are available for consult with students as they weigh their options.
+If a student’s condition is serious enough to prevent completion of the semester, the student should follow the process for requesting a medical leave.
+The Dean of Students and the student’s associate dean are available to consult with students as they weigh their options.